Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/FileplansApi.md

 let fileplansApi = new FileplansApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
-  'include':  // Array<string> | Returns additional information about the record category.
+  'include':  //  | Returns additional information about the record category.
 Any optional field from the response model can be requested.
 For example:
 * allowableOperations
 * aspectNames
 * hasRetentionSchedule
 * path
 * properties

-  'includeSource': true // boolean | Also include **source** (in addition to **entries**) with folder information on the parent node – the specified parent **filePlanId**
+  'includeSource': true //  | Also include **source** (in addition to **entries**) with folder information on the parent node – the specified parent **filePlanId**
-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.